the-useless-one/hide_my_python/README.md

 	optional arguments:
-	  -h, --help            show this help message and exit -o DATABASE_FILE      database file where the proxies will be saved -ct COUNTRIES_FILE    file containing the countries where the proxies can be based (default: countries_all)
+	  -h, --help            show this help message and exit -o DATABASE_FILE      database file where the proxies will be saved -n NUMBER_OF_PROXIES  maximum number of proxies to retrieve (default: all -ct COUNTRIES_FILE    file containing the countries where the proxies can be based (default: countries_all)
 	  -p PORTS [PORTS ...]  list of ports (max: 20 ports) the proxies listen on (default: every port)
 	  -pr {http,https,socks} [{http,https,socks} ...]
 							protocols used by the proxies (default: HTTP, HTTPS and SOCKS4/5)
 	  -a                    flag used to determine the proxies minimum anonymity level, e.g. -a sets the minimum anonymity level to